How to fix WordPress white screen of death

 A good way to avoid blank screen scenario is to use a child theme instead of modifying the parent functions.php file.
 This is the safest way you can keep changes to your current theme without losing original code that your theme used to work properly.

-Alternative solution of WordPress white screen of death
+An alternative solution of WordPress white screen of death

-If both of the above fixes not work for you, not sure why you’re white screening?
+If both of the above fixes do not work for you, not sure why you’re white screening?
 The white screen of death appears for mysterious reasons.
 You weren’t modifying any Plugins, nor were you rewriting your theme’s code.
 You were just minding your business when all of a sudden.
-It may be possible that a core file have been corrupted.
+It may be possible that a core file has been corrupted.

 It’s situations like this when WP_DEBUG really comes in handy.
 Just read the error message and remove, modify, or overwrite the file that’s breaking your site.